 Impacted teeth are those teeth that have failed to erupt into the mouth within a normal time period.
-Second to the wisdom teeth, upper canines are the most common impacted teeth.
-Managing this kind of complication usually requires a team of an orthodontist and oral surgeon.
+Second, to the wisdom teeth, upper canines are the most commonly impacted teeth.
+Managing this kind of complication usually requires a team of an orthodontist and an oral surgeon.
 Options are limited to the following:

 Also known as anterior crossbite, is when the upper front teeth are behind the lower front teeth.
 Depending on the severity of the problem, treatment will be either of the following.

 Mild to Moderate: Underbite is minimal or only limited to a few front teeth.
 Often the orthodontist alone is able to fix the problem.

 Severe: In these cases not only is the underbite affecting teeth but the facial profile.
 By performing surgical orthodontics, Dr. Amin and Dr. Vaziri are able to fix the bite and the oral surgeon is able to fix the facial profile.

 These are patients with protruded upper and lower lips.
 They are usually self-conscious of their smile and mention that both upper and lower teeth are too far out.
 They also have difficulty keeping their lips closed.
 Treatment will be one of the following.

 Dental Protrusion: If possible, Dr. Amin and Dr. Vaziri reposition the upper and lower front teeth to a further back position.
 This will allow the lips to be more relaxed while they are closed.
 Almost always this type of treatment requires space to be able to retract the front teeth.
 If there is enough space between the teeth, it just needs to be utilized.
 However, if there is no space between teeth or the teeth are already crooked they need to gain space by requesting the removal of a few teeth.
 The space gained will be utilized for the retraction of the front teeth.